dwyl/process-handbook/finances.md

 Every year the company must file a CT600 corporation tax return.
 These instructions should be updated when we file the 16/17 accounts.
 Previous returns can be found here: https://drive.google.com/drive/folders/0B0XeQ2t5WSK2eFVVWkR5R3dWQ1E

+# Budgeting

+We have yet to set annual / monthly budgets for activities (e.g. https://github.com/dwyl/hq/issues/331).
+Budgeting is currently decided on an ad hoc basis.